 Field-hunting tip

-Look in ultramafic igneous rocks and sulfide deposits country — that is the host setting where niggliite typically forms.
+Look in ultramafic igneous rocks and sulfide deposits country, the host setting where niggliite typically forms.
 If you start seeing platinum, chalcopyrite, pentlandite in float, you are in the right ground.
 Field specimens usually show a anhedral grains, inclusions in platinum-group minerals habit, so train your eye for that shape before scanning the outcrop.